OSGConnect/connectbook/start/data/file-transfer-via-htcondor.md

 complete your job that do not otherwise exist on OSG execute servers.

-**This guide will describe steps and important considerations for transferring your files that are <100MB in size via the HTCondor submit file.**
+**This guide will describe steps and important considerations for transferring input files that are <100MB in size via the HTCondor submit file.**

 # Important Considerations